Obama wants to keep pressure on Syria as diplomatic option pursued

 House of Representatives Speaker John Boehner, a Republican who announced last week he would support a strike, said the American people still did not support military action in Syria and Obama needed to make a stronger case.

-A Reuters/Ipsos poll on Tuesday showed public opposition to military strikes remained high, with 62 percent of Americans saying the U.S. military should not intervene in Syria and just 18 percent backing intervention.

-Obama has said military action is needed to hold Assad accountable for an August 21 poison gas attack that killed more than 1,000 civilians, including hundreds of children.
+Obama has said Assad needs to be held accountable for an August 21 poison gas attack that killed more than 1,000 civilians, including hundreds of children.

 White House spokesman Jay Carney said the president will claim credit for the potential diplomatic breakthrough in his speech.
 "We see this as potentially a positive development and we see this as a clear result of the pressure that has been put on Syria," Carney said on MSNBC of the Russian proposal.